dengrodil/buff/README.md

 - Inherit from the base class `Buff` to implement your custom buff / status effects.

 ## BuffReceiver
 - Marks the GameObject as something that can receive `Buffs`.
+Attach this as a component to the GameObject.

 # Todo
 - Convert into a UPM-friendly plugin